Here’s how to use append() functions.

 Note:

-The function append-writes records in cursor cs to entity table T.
+The function append-writes records in cursor/table sequence cs to entity table T.

-When T is a multizone composite table, cs can be an ordinary cursor or a multicursor.
+When T is a multizone composite table, cs can be a multicursor.
 Each part of the multicursor cs corresponds to one zone of T uniquely.

 If a table has an attached table, appending data to the parent table requires that data be ordered by the key and be unique; otherwise, error will be reported.